FOREX-Dollar struggles as U.S. election uncertainty offsets COVID-19 concerns | Business

-The U.S. dollar and other safe-haven currencies struggled to make headway on Tuesday despite rising worries about a second wave of COVID-19 infections, as investors sat on the sidelines ahead of next week's U.S. election.
+The U.S. dollar fell on Tuesday despite rising worries about a second wave of COVID-19 infections, as investors sat on the sidelines ahead of next week's U.S. election.

-Monday saw the steepest stock market sell-off in a month and a bond rally, but foreign exchange market activity has remained relatively muted, with price moves in early Tuesday limited.
-That said, analysts warned investors were clearly cautious after the United States, Russia and France all hit new daily records for coronavirus infections.
-They said prices were not moving much because of a reluctance to build positions in the run-up to the U.S. Presidential election on Nov.
+Monday saw the steepest stock market sell-off in a month and a bond rally, but foreign exchange market activity has remained relatively muted, with price moves on Tuesday limited.
+That said, analysts warned investors were clearly cautious after the United States, Russia and France all hit new daily records for COVID-19 infections.
+They said prices were not moving much because of a reluctance to build positions before the U.S. presidential election on Nov.
 3.

-The yen and the Swiss franc, both of which investors tend to flock towards when nervous, were mixed, with the yen higher but the franc falling slightly .
+The yen and the Swiss franc, both of which investors tend to buy when nervous, were mixed .
 "Many sources of uncertainty are still preventing clearer trends from emerging," UniCredit analysts said in a research note.

 - READ MORE ON: